mozilla/data-docs/src/concepts/terminology.md

 - A description of the probe
 - When a probe started being collected
 - Whether data from this probe is collected in the release channel

+Newer measurements implemented using [Glean](#glean) are referred to as [metrics](#metrics) instead of probes, but the basic outline is the same.
+Details about Glean Metrics are collected inside the [Glean Dictionary](https://dictionary.protosaur.dev).

 ## Profile